Enhancing Metaphor Detection through Soft Labels and Target Word Prediction: MD-PK

 \subsection{Knowledge Distillation}

-Our proposed knowledge distillation method comprises a teacher model T and a student model S. The teacher model T is pre-trained with extensive prior knowledge, enabling it to generate meaningful soft labels to facilitate the optimization process of the student model.
+Our proposed knowledge distillation method comprises a teacher model T and a student model S. The teacher model T is pre-trained with extensive prior knowledge, enabling it to generate meaningful soft labels to facilitate the optimization process of the student model, and here we use MisNet \cite{zhang-liu-2022-metaphor} as the teacher model.
 By learning from these soft labels generated by the teacher model, the student model S rapidly enhances its capabilities.
 Furthermore, given the prevalent issue of data sparsity in the domain of metaphor detection, the introduction of knowledge distillation serves to prevent over-confidence in the model, thereby further enhancing its ability to detect metaphors.

 To prevent the student model S from relying excessively on the teacher model and potentially learning incorrect knowledge, it is essential for S to not only align with the soft labels generated by the teacher model but also match the ground-truth one-hot labels during training.
 As illustrated in Fig. \ref{fig3}, the loss of the model is divided into two components: one calculated using the soft labels generated by both the student and teacher models, and the other calculated using the hard labels generated by the student model and the ground-truth one-hot labels.
 The total loss of the model is defined as follows.